micene09/scarlett/README.md

 ### RestOptions

-Every instance of RestClient will have a public property named **options**, this is just an instance of `RestOptions` class.
+Every instance of RestClient will have a public property named **options**, this is just an instance of `RestOptions`.

 You can access and modify the global options of your rest client instance using his methods.